Exploring the Upper Limits of Text-Based Collaborative Filtering Using Large Language Models: Discoveries and Insights: Q3: Can IDCF be easily surpassed by TCF with a 175B LLM?

-\textbf{The answer to Q3 is that, for \textit{text-centric} recommendation, TCF with the SASRec backbone and utilizing a 175B-parameter frozen LM can achieve similar performance to standard IDCF, even for popular item recommendation.
-However, even by retraining a super-large LM item encoder, TCF with a DSSM\footnote{A very recent study~\citep{rajput2023recommender} suggested that standard CTR models, such as DSSM and DeepFM~\citep{guo2017deepfm}, may be replaced by the seq2seq generative architecture, such as SASRec and GRec~\citep{yuan2020future}.} backbone has little chance to compete with its corresponding IDCF.
-The simple IDCF still remains a highly competitive approach in the warm item recommendation setting. } If the computation can be reduced, joint training of a powerful sequential recommender model (i.e., SASRec) with its text encoder can lead to markedly better results than IDCF.
+\textbf{The answer to Q3 is that, for \textit{text-centric} recommendation, TCF with the seq2seq based SASRec backbone and utilizing a 175B parameter ``frozen'' LLM can achieve similar performance to standard IDCF, even for warm item recommendation.
+However, even by retraining a super-large LLM item encoder, TCF with a DSSM\footnote{A very recent study~\citep{rajput2023recommender} suggested that standard CTR models, such as DSSM and DeepFM~\citep{guo2017deepfm}, may be replaced by the seq2seq generative architecture.
+This means seq2seq model may have a chance to be a mainstream recommendation architecture. } backbone has little chance to compete with its corresponding IDCF.
+The simple IDCF still remains a highly competitive approach in the warm item recommendation setting. } If the computation can be reduced, joint training of the sequential recommender backbone (i.e., SASRec) and its LLM text encoder can lead to markedly better results than both IDCF and its frozen LLM counterpart.